-LM Envision is a unified observability platform from LogicMonitor that unites comprehensive monitoring and observability capabilities.
+LM Envision is an AI-powered hybrid observability platform from LogicMonitor that unites comprehensive monitoring and observability capabilities.
 In this blog post, we’ll show how to integrate Istio service mesh with a LogicMonitor APM so that application traces can be used within LM Envision to better understand, optimize, and troubleshoot application performance.

 1. What Is a Service Mesh?